-Penn State College of Medicine’s MPH Program uses Schools of Public Health Application Service (SOPHAS) and is subject to the requirements of Penn State's Graduate School.
+Penn State College of Medicine’s MPH Program uses SOPHAS – The Centralized Application Service for Public Health and is subject to the requirements of Penn State's Graduate School.

 Before beginning your application, please review the Graduate School’s admissions requirements.
 If offered admission into the MPH program, you must submit a supplemental Penn State Graduate School application in order to become a Penn State student.
-The application fee for this process is waived, and separate instructions will be provided with the letter offering admission to the program.
+Separate instructions will be provided with the letter offering admission to the program.

 Special application instructions for joint degree students